KEYNOTE B36 – Lung Cancer Clinical Trial

 What are the expected side effects of TTFields?

 The use of NovoTTF-200T is not expected to have systemic side effects, based on our clinical data to date.
-Patients have experienced skin irritation beneath the transducer arrays.
+Some patients have experienced skin irritation beneath the transducer arrays.
+When TTFields are delivered, the arrays may cause mild warming and tingling of the skin underneath them.
 For more information, see Science of TTFields.

 Please consult with a study physician at one of the centers participating in the study for additional information about potential side effects from using NovoTTF-200T and the other treatments in the KEYNOTE B36 clinical study [KEYNOTE B36 Centers].